sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 ### Design Requirements

-- **Configurability**: Administrators must be able to define time ranges for configuration activation and deactivation as well as the ability to configure new configurations at deactivation.
+- **Configurability**: Administrators must be able to define time range intervals that will activate and deactivate configurations.
+These configurations can update the CONFIG DB during activation and deactivation.
-- **Extensibility**: The design should be flexible to support various configuration types like ACL, QoS, port shutdown, etc...
+- **Generic**: The design should be able to configure all existing configurations available in CONFIG DB,  such as ACL, QoS, port shutdown, etc...

 ### Functional Requirements